panva/node-oidc-provider/docs/README.md

 ```

-## Authentication Context Class Reference
-Supply an array of string values to acrValues configuration option to set `acr_values_supported`.
-Passing an empty array disables the acr claim and removes `acr_values_supported` from discovery.

 ## Registering module middlewares (helmet, ip-filters, rate-limiters, etc)
 When using `provider.app` or `provider.callback` as a mounted application in your own koa or express
 stack just follow the respective module's documentation.
 However, when using the `provider.app` Koa